-There is no right or wrong way, leadership teams need to find what works best for them.
-One strategy that many leadership teams find useful is starting with the criteria they will be judged against.
-Whilst there are many high-tech programmes on the market, it is often easier to just get your highlighting pens out!
-The shared debate and discussion that a leadership team will have in agreeing the current ‘state of the nation’ in their school is at the heart of self-evaluation.
-The example below shows how one leadership team used the inspection criteria to identify their best fit, identifying their evidence base to support their judgements and defining their next steps in terms of improvement.
+There is no right or wrong way.
+Leadership teams need to find what works best for them.
+One strategy that many leadership teams find useful is starting with the inspection criteria they will be judged against.
+A good starting point is to just get your highlighting pens out!
+The shared debate and discussion that a leadership team will have in agreeing on the current ‘state of the nation’ in their school is at the heart of self-evaluation.
+Leadership teams can use the inspection criteria to identify their best fit, identify their evidence base to support their judgements, and define their next steps in terms of improvement.

-Having undertaken this task as a leadership team, you can be sure that all leaders will share the bigger picture and should also understand how the sections of the inspection criteria dovetail together, for example, what you assert about teaching should correlate with outcomes etc. For many, this process is the most useful part of self-evaluation.
+Having undertaken this task as a leadership team, you can be sure that all leaders will share the bigger picture and should also understand how the sections of the inspection criteria dovetail together.
+For example, what you assert about implementation might well correlate with impact etc. For many, this process is the most useful part of self-evaluation.
 Where many schools seem to get stuck is by trying to write their self-evaluation as a group.
 The written product is merely a record of the discussions and debates you will have had as a team.
-Sharing the criteria and deciding the best fit is the critical process, who actually writes the self-evaluation summary is slightly irrelevant.
+Sharing the criteria and deciding the best fit is the critical process; who actually writes the self-evaluation summary is slightly irrelevant.

 Keep it simple